Dancing Foxtrot

 In Foxtrot, many dance classes teach other figures and steps that do not necessarily belong to this dance, but rather to Quickstep.
 However, since the dances are related and often taught one after the other, these figures find a place in the classes.
 These are promenades, ladies’ solos and cross steps. ions” and body movement.

-Worth mentioning about dancing Foxtrot
+Worth mentioning about Foxtrot dancing

 It is not only Harry Fox who probably gave the dance its name, but also a gait of horses.
 The word “trot” refers to the process when a horse changes from trot to walk, i.e. slows down its gait.
 This is the same as in the foxtrot, where fast steps are combined with slow ones.